The guaranteed funding periods are as follows:

 Research Assistantships (RA):

-In our department, Research Assistantships are paid by supervisors to their graduate students as part of their stipend.
+Research Assistantships are paid by supervisors to their graduate students as part of their stipend.
 This funding comes from the supervisors' research grants and helps to pay for the students' fees and their living expenses.

 EEB Internal Awards (Restricted Awards):

-Scholarships valued at $10K -$30K that are awarded based on national or provincial competitions represent a major source of support for EEB students.
-This support frees up grant money from RA allocations to fund further research, conferences, ect.
-Arts & Science provides top-up awards to the department for some eligible, major scholarships.
+Scholarships valued at $10K-$30K that are awarded based on national or provincial competitions represent a major source of support for EEB students.
+This support frees up grant money from RA allocations to fund further research, conferences, etc. Arts & Science provides top-up awards to the department for some eligible, major scholarships.
 It is EEB departmental policy to add these top-up awards to the guaranteed incomes of students winning eligible scholarships and to reduce the number of TA hours in support packages for winners of the larger scholarships.

 - Have not received more than 1 year of support from the DCA program.